Vietnam.vn - Nền tảng quảng bá Việt Nam

 German newspaper Bild reported on September 14 that Ukrainian President Volodymyr Zelensky plans to propose a ceasefire plan with Russia in some war zones, as part of a “victory plan” that Mr. Zelensky plans to present to Western leaders.

 Mr Lytvyn added that Ukraine opposes any freezing of the war, and this has been communicated at all levels of the Ukrainian government.
-“It is important to us that the United States supports Ukraine’s plan for victory, not that Kyiv surrenders or freezes military action,” he said.
+“It is important for us that the United States supports Ukraine’s plan for victory, not that Kyiv surrenders or freezes military action,” he said.

 Ukraine receives 18 "homemade" self-propelled guns donated by Denmark